No precipitation predicted

 In Yerevan

-In the daytime of February 12 and 14, on 15-17 no precipitation is predicted, on the second half of the daytime of 13 and at night of 14 from time to time rain is predicted.
+In the daytime of February 16, on 17, in the daytime of 19, on 20-21 no precipitation is predicted, on 18, at night and in the morning of 19 from time to time rain is predicted.